LucaMalavolta/PyORBIT/docs/multidimensional_gps/md_spleaf.md

 In the following example, one RV dataset comes together with two activity indicators, the `BIS` and the `FWHM` of the CCF, the latter as a replacement of  $\log{R^{\prime}_\mathrm{HK}}$.

-Here `gp_multidimensional` is the label that we assign to the `tinygp_multidimensional_quasiperiodic` model.
-The label is assigned to each dataset, including the RV dataset for which also the RV model is included.
+This example is nearly identical to the one presented for the [multidimensional QP kernel](md_quasiperiodic).
+The three main differences are:

-The `common:planets` section includes three planets, of which one is transiting - with Gaussian priors on the period and time of inferior conjunction -  and two non-transiting planets with a prior on the eccentricity.
+- The model `spleaf_multidimensional_esp` is replacing `tinygp_multidimensional_quasiperiodic`
-The `common:activity` section provides the hyperparameters for the GP shared among all the datasets.
-The example shows how to assign boundaries and priors to the parameters.
+- the additional keyword `n_harmonics` is included in the example
-The model keywords and the boundaries for the dataset-specific parameters are listed in `models:gp_multidimensional`
+- the `safe_reload` keyword in the `parameters` section is not longer required

 ```yaml
 inputs: